awsdataarchitect/june-calendar/README.md

    - Edit the HTML, CSS, and JavaScript files as needed
    - Refresh your browser to see the changes

-### Important: Amplify Deployment Notes

-⚠️ **Known Issue with Amplify CLI**: The `amplify publish` command is creating abnormally large zip files (20+ GB) for this simple static site.
-This is NOT normal behavior and indicates a potential bug in the Amplify CLI when handling static sites without a proper build process.

 **Recommended Solutions:**

 1. **Use Amplify Console Instead (Recommended)**: